ibm-cloud-docs/power-iaas/modifying-instance.md

 {: help}
 {: support}

-You must delete a virtual server instance manually.
-To delete all virtual server instances, delete the workspace or delete a subset of the virtual server instance.
+You must delete a VSI manually.
+To delete all VSIs, delete the workspace or delete a subset of the VSI.

-To delete a single virtual server instance, complete the following steps:
+To delete a VSI, complete the following steps:

-1. On the **Virtual server instances** page, click the overflow menu (⋮) at the end of the virtual server instance entry and select **Delete**.
-The **Delete virtual server instance** confirmation dialog is displayed.<br>
+1. On the **Virtual server instances** page, click the overflow menu (⋮) on the VSI entry and select **Delete**.
+The Delete virtual server instance confirmation dialog is displayed.<br>

     Or <br>

-   On the **Virtual server instances** page, select the virtual server instance that you want to delete.
+   On the **Virtual server instances** page, select the VSI that you want to delete.
 The **Virtual server instance details** page is displayed.
 Click the **delete** icon on the upper right of the screen.
-The **Delete virtual server instance** confirmation dialog appears.
+The Delete virtual server instance confirmation dialog is displayed.

-2. On the confirmation dialog, set **Delete data volumes attached to this instance** to on to agree to the following:
+2. On the confirmation dialog, set **Delete data volumes attached to this instance** to on to acknowledge the following:

-    - To delete the data volumes that are attached to the virtual server instance.
-The data volumes are not deleted if they are attached to multiple virtual server instances.
+    - The data volumes that are attached to the VSI are deleted.
+Data volumes that are attached to multiple VSIs are not deleted.
-    - To delete any auxiliary volumes on the secondary site.
+    - Any auxiliary volumes on the secondary site are also deleted.

-3. To confirm, type the virtual server instance name in the text field.
+3. To confirm, type the VSI name in the text field.

 4. Click **Delete virtual server instance** to initiate the deletion request.

-You cannot recover a virtual server instance after it is successfully deleted.
+You cannot recover a virtual server instance after it is deleted.
 {: note}

-You cannot delete a virtual server instance if it has one or more associated snapshots.
-You must first delete all associated snapshots before you can delete the virtual server instance.
+You cannot delete a VSI if it has one or more associated snapshots.
+You must delete all the associated snapshots before you delete the VSI.
 For more information about how to delete a snapshot, see [Deleting a snapshot](/docs/power-iaas?topic=power-iaas-snapshots-cloning#delete-snapshot).
 {: important}